oppia/oppia/extensions/widgets/interactive/LogicProof/static/js/README.txt

  written by the student and converts it into a Proof object (or reports an error the student has made) and the third checks the proof to see whether the student has made any mistakes.
+  - conversion.js.
+Used to convert symbols into unicode logic symbols as users type.

  More information about the program flow, together with specifications for all the objects used, can be found at [LINK].